Am3ra/digital-garden-jekyll-template/_notes/Energy and Equity.md

     - Speeds create social hierarchy
       - destination distance creates hierarchy
         - (Anyone up for a trip to Fiji or Bora-Bora?)
       - Vehicle becomes symbol of career accomplishment
       - Social status (and other ideological labels) also grants speed
         - Presidents of poor countries get flown around in jets
           - Concentration of power makes transport faster and more efficient, but delineates difference in time-value of the poor working-class people from the political elite
       -  . ..

 ## 5. Ineffectiveness of acceleration
-tsxi